Drmno

 Drmno (Serbian Cyrillic: Дрмно) is a village in the municipality of Požarevac, Serbia, around 60 km east of Belgrade.
 According to the 2002 census, the village has a population of 1046 people.

+Archaeology

+A votive icon of the god Mithras was found here.

+In 2023, miners discovered the remains of a Roman ship within a local coal quarry.
+Archaeologists suggest that the ship, believed to date back to the third or fourth centuries AD, possibly served as a transportation means for supplies along small rivers connecting the Danube to the nearby Roman city of Viminacium.